Brian Patrick Butler

-Brian Patrick Butler is an American actor, film director, screenwriter and film producer.
-He is known for creating Friend of the World and his performances in We All Die Alone and South of 8.
+Brian Patrick Butler is an American actor, film director, screenwriter, and film producer.
+He is known for writing and directing the film Friend of the World (2020), writing and performing in the film Hemet, or the Landlady Don't Drink Tea (2023), and appearing in the films South of 8 (2016), Thane of East County (2015) and We All Die Alone (2021).

 Life and career

 While pursuing a degree in theatre arts at San Diego State University, Butler directed a production of Stephen Adly Guirgis's play The Last Days of Judas Iscariot.
 After graduating, Butler performed at New Village Arts Theatre in the West Coast premieres of The House Theatre of Chicago's The Nutcracker and Sarah Ruhl's Stage Kiss.
 He was also cast in Return to the Forbidden Planet at New Village Arts and played KJ in Ion Theatre's production of Annie Baker's The Aliens.
 During this time, Butler acted in the feature films South of 8 and Thane of East County before writing and directing two short films: Hatred and The Phantom Hour.
 In 2017, Butler starred in the short film Assumption and later in Hacksaw, a feature-length slasher film with Sadie Katz and Cortney Palm.
-He received nominations at Oceanside International Film Festival and Georgia Shorts Film Festival for his performance in We All Die Alone.

-Friend of the World
+Released films

 In 2016, Butler formulated a script titled Friend of the World.
-In 2020, the film premiered virtually at the Oceanside International Film Festival during the COVID 19 pandemic.
+In 2020, the film premiered virtually at the Oceanside International Film Festival during the COVID-19 pandemic.
 Following the premiere, Butler mentioned he was inspired by the works of John Carpenter and Samuel Beckett.
-The film was distributed by Troma Entertainment in 2022.
+The film was distributed by Troma Entertainment in 2022 and is listed as one of the 100 Best Zombie Movies, Ranked by Tomatometer.

+In 2023, Butler starred as Liz Topham-Myrtle, a ruthless landlady, in a film made from his screenplay Hemet, or the Landlady Don't Drink Tea.
+Directed by Tony Olmos, it was distributed by BayView Entertainment in 2024.
+Butler was nominated for acting, writing and editing at the 13th Oceanside International Film Festival.

+Upcoming film: A Corpse in Kensington

+In 2024, Butler directed a horror film titled A Corpse in Kensington, based on his own screenplay.
+Justin Burquist helped produce the film, which features Michael Madsen, Ryan Bollman, Derrick Acosta, and Kimberly Weinberger.
+The film entered post-production in late 2024.